chef/chef-web-docs/content/api_chef_server.md

     to `application/json`.
 -   The `X-Chef-Version` header must be set to the version of the Chef Infra Server API that is being used.
--   A request must be signed using `Mixlib::Authentication`.
+-   A request must be signed by adding authentication headers.
+    'Mixlib::Authentication` may be used to sign requests.
 -   A request must be well-formatted.
 The easiest way to ensure a well-formatted request is to use the `Chef::ServerAPI` library.

 ## Authentication Headers

-Authentication to the Chef Infra Server occurs when a specific set of HTTP headers are signed using a private key that is associated with the machine from which the request is made.
+Authentication to the Chef Infra Server requires a specific set of HTTP headers signed using a private key that is associated with the client making the request.
 The request is authorized if the Chef Infra Server can verify the signature using the public key.
 Only authorized actions are allowed.